RoFireLing/RL-APT_Expand/src/Testcase_Info/README.md

 This file records the specific information of each version of the test case (including its content, partition and killable mutants index)
 - ProgramName_version_mutant_stat
 This file records statistics about the killable mutants of each version

+## Failure Rate Stat.
+The partition failure rates of different programs and versions